home-assistant/home-assistant.io/source/_posts/2018-07-11-hassio-images.markdown

 1. Make a snapshot of current system.
 You should remove the bluetooth add-on before, that is not need anymore.
 2. Download the latest [HassOS stable] version.
 3. Flash the images with [Etcher] to SD card.
-5. On Raspberry: if you modify the `config.txt`, you need applay this also on boot partition of HassOS, but __don't__ copy this file!
+5. On Raspberry: if you modify the `config.txt`, you need apply this also on boot partition of HassOS, but __don't__ copy this file!
 4. If you used custom network configuration or ssh development access, we can use a [USB stick].
 You can simple copy the resin-sample into `network` folder on USB stick.
 5. Take SD card into device slot and boot your system like before.
 6. Copy the snapshot into host with SSH or samba add-on.